edooley7/dsp/outline.md

 experience.
 This means there is some work to be done before the start of the bootcamp.

-As a first step, please create at account at our [Discourse site](http://162.243.206.168/).
-This is a forum that we will use throughout the bootcamp, where we will get to know each other, share materials, ask and answer questions and discuss.

 Throughout the prework process, you will install some packages we will use, learn about the command line tools, get used to Emacs, go through a Python tutorial, and refresh your statistics background.
 The time estimates for each step